Good Luck to Your Stomach

 Since this is a guide on how to eat like a local in Mexico City, you're probably thinking, "Vegan tacos…really?"

 Trust me.
-I was skeptical too, but Por Siempre Vegana’s tacos are so good even a Texan rancher wouldn’t miss the meat.
-And it isn’t an overpriced hipster taco shop designed for Instagram-ability, as we feared it would be.
+I was skeptical too, but Por Siempre Vegana's tacos are so good even devout anti-vegetarian wouldn't miss the meat.
+And it isn't an overpriced hipster taco shop designed for Instagram-ability, as we feared it would be.
 It looks just like any other street-side taco stand and the tacos are just 15 pesos ($0.75 US) each, or 20 ($1) for the specials.

 Service is fast and their menu is creative and unique.
 They use "blue" corn tortillas, which are confusingly green (as you can see in the photo).
 I particularly loved the "Chicharron" tacos made with soy and a delicious salty marinade.
 Chris' favorite was the tlaxuache.
 As per usual we went heavy on the sides which included potato, nopal cactus, black beans, salsa, and cilantro.